Stuycs-K/final-project-4-casado-victor-avrahami-michael/README.md

 Keep in mind that the game **will** force you to place your queen by your fourth turn if you haven't already, and that it will not let you move pieces until you have placed your queen.

+If a player cannot move on a certain turn, click anywhere on the screen and the game will automatically shift to the next player's turn. (only if the player really cannot move)

+The colored bar represents whose turn it is.

 Press r to restart the game at any time.

 ## Presentation Link